 At Australian Mortgage Planners Pty Ltd our goal is to constantly strive for 100% client satisfaction.

-In the event that we fall short of this mark and you are unhappy with any part of our service, we request you bring the matter to our attention.
+In the event that you believe we have fallen short of this mark and you are unhappy with any part of our service, we insist you bring the matter to our attention.
 For mortgage dispute resolution, we have an Internal Dispute Resolution (IDR) process in place to look at the issue(s) with which you are dissatisfied.
-In conjunction with this scheme, Australian Mortgage Planners is a member of an External Dispute Resolution (EDR) service, Credit Ombudsman Service Limited (COSL).
+In conjunction with this scheme, Australian Mortgage Planners is a member of an External Dispute Resolution (EDR) service, Australian Financial Complaints Authority Limited (Member number 42608)

 First Contact for Mortgage Dispute Resolution or Complaint

 Stephen, being the managing director, has the authority to deal with whatever has caused you to feel we missed our goal, and negotiate with you to produce a mutually acceptable outcome for our mortgage dispute resolution.
 Your complaint may be presented to us in writing (letter or email), however I would prefer you call us, or leave a message for us to call you.

 In the unlikely event that a client has a complaint, it will be given absolute priority, and a swift mortgage dispute resolution sought to the satisfaction of you, our client.